EXJUSTICE/GRAB_SEA_CVChallenge/README.md

   <img src="https://github.com/EXJUSTICE/GRAB_SEA_CVChallenge/blob/master/GrabSEAarchitecture.png" >
 </p>

 Our model consists of the base MobileNetV2 model, with the top layers relaced with a two densely connected layers (of size 1024 and 196, respectively), separated by a 50% dropout layer to prevent overfitting.
-The network was pre-loaded with ImageNet weights, and training was done using an ADAM optimizer at a learning rate of 0.0002, while fine-tuning was done using an RMSProp optimizer at a learning rate of 2E-5.
+The network was pre-loaded with ImageNet weights, and training was done using an ADAM optimizer at a learning rate of 0.0002.

-As the car class of ImageNet is relatively small and varied, training of the base model weights was allowed at 75 layers network, with fine-tuning permitted at 30 layers onwards.

-The model was trained for 50 epochs, with fine-tuning permitted for 30 epochs.
+As the car class of ImageNet is relatively small and varied, training of the base model weights was allowed beyond 75 layers of th base network, with fine-tuning permitted at 30 layers onwards.
+Fine-tuning was done using an RMSProp optimizer at a learning rate of 2E-5.The model was trained for 50 epochs, with fine-tuning permitted for 30 epochs.

 ## Performance

+A plot of accuracy versus epochs during the inital training process is shown below.

+After training for 50 epochs, a validation acccuracy of 80.7% was achieved.
+After fine-tuning was executed for 10 epochs, this increased to 95%.
+As the training accuracy had reached close to 99%, training was stopped to prevent any overfitting to the training data.
 ## Instructions